Harshitn1995/Jarvis/docs/README/users.md

 Depending on the kind of information shared by a user on your app or website, they are classified into - _Unknown_ or _Known._

 You can think of _Unknown Users_ as ‘Anonymous Users’ and _Known Users_ as ‘Identified Users’.
-Just like you would use details like a user’s _email address, phone number or customer ID_ to identify your users - so does your WebEngage dashboard.
-These details are called _Unique Identifiers_ in WebEngage and can be custom defined by you when setting up your account.
+Just like you would use details like a user’s _email address, phone number or customer ID_ to identify your users - so does your Jarvis dashboard.
+These details are called _Unique Identifiers_ in Jarvis and can be custom defined by you when setting up your account.

 ####